 Expansion: the 1980s

 The Omni-Theatre, Singapore’s only IMAX dome theatre, was established in 1987.

 In 1989, Science Centre Singapore opened Southeast Asia’s largest Observatory, which now receives more than 10,000 visitors annually.

 Revamp: the 1990s and 2000s

-From 1998 to 2003 the Centre carried out a complete refurbishment of its 14 exhibition galleries.
+From 1998 to 2003 the Centre carried out a complete refurbishment of its 14 galleries.
 An expansion project in 2000 introduced an integrated complex consisting of the Annexe Building, Kinetic Garden and Snow City – Singapore’s first and only permanent indoor Snow Centre.